 The Dementia Letters Project

-It is become increasingly understood that there are many stories of dementia.
-Not all forms of dementia look alike nor does every person experience their form of dementia the same way another person might.
+Not all forms of dementia look alike nor does every person experience dementia in the same way another person might.
 With this knowledge, we still are only seeing a small snip-it of dementia.
-We see doom and gloom or we see the rare breakthrough.
-We see the story of those who are public activists and those the media decides to spotlight.
-We don’t see or hear the other stories, but these stories deserve to be told.
-I created this project because I wanted to create a place where others can share their story, their fears, their joys.
+We see doom and gloom, we see the rare breakthrough, we don’t see or hear the other stories, but these stories deserve to be told.
+I created this project because I wanted to open up a place where others can share their experiences, their fears, their joys.
 It is fluid and flexible for each person wishing to write a letter.
-These letters will be published on my blog, Bonae Memoriae on Sundays and shared via Facebook, Instagram, Twitter, and LinkedIn.
+These letters will be published on the blog, Bonae Memoriae on Sundays and shared via Facebook, Instagram, Twitter, and LinkedIn.
 Depending on the success of the project, it’s own website or platform will be created.

 Here are some guidelines: